-The following sermon was preached by Michael Shelley, Dean and Vice President for Academic Affairs; Associate Professor of Christian-Muslim Studies; Director of A Center for Christian-Muslim Engagement for Peace and Justice, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, February 1, 2010.
+The following sermon was preached by Michael Shelley, Associate Professor of Christian-Muslim Studies; Director of A Center for Christian-Muslim Engagement for Peace and Justice, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, February 1, 2010.

 I’m sure we’ve all heard sermons that have stirred the pot a little.
 But my guess is few, if any, of us have heard a sermon that so riled a congregation that they wanted to throw the preacher off a cliff.
 Aren’t we more likely to frame our message in such a way that, even if we intend to challenge our audience, we don’t want to alienate them?
 Certainly not to the extent they’ll want to run us out of the church or out of town.